Ai Accountant

 Report structure and components

-Open with an executive summary, show GSTR-1 versus GSTR-3B totals and variance percentages.
-Break variances into timing, amendments, credit notes, classification, and rounding, include schedules per category, and end with action items and owners.
+Open with an executive summary.
+Show GSTR-1 versus GSTR-3B totals and variance percentages.
+Break variances into timing, amendments, credit notes, classification, and rounding.
+Include schedules per category.
+End with action items and owners.

 Sample reconciliation report template